bvoight/GCB535/98_Archive/Syllabus.md

 ## Equipment prerequisite

-All students are required to bring a laptop to class for in class activities.
+All students will need a laptop for activities.
-TAs will provide help with the material, but students should be computer-capable with their own laptop, and should be willing/capable to download and install free software from the Internet.

 ## Schedule